yukancooktoo/skills-github-pages/_posts/2026-02-21-air-fried-gnocchi.md

 **Air fried Gnocchi**

--Dunk store bought Gnocchi straight out of the packet in the air frier for 10 minutes at 200C.
+- Dunk store bought Gnocchi straight out of the packet in the air frier for 10 minutes at 200C.
 Thats it!
 It should have a slightly golden exterior, if not, keep cooking.
--If you want to have it on its own, toss with oil and seasonings before hand.
+- If you want to have it on its own, toss with oil and seasonings before hand.
 This isnt needed when its gonna be mixed with a sauce
--You dont have to boil the gnocchi!
+- You dont have to boil the gnocchi!
 I tried boiling then cooking versus straight out the packet, and they were very similar.
 The boiled one might have an every so slightly softer centre, but its not worth it
--Gluten free Gnocchi exists, but I've never tried
+- Gluten free Gnocchi exists, but I've never tried

 **Stir fried Gnocchi** - Uses ~150g storebought gnocchi
 1. On a pan on high heat, add a little oil and quickly scramble an eggs.
 Set aside (optional)